§ Verifiable Public Registry v2 Specification

 issuer grantor:

-A role an entity can perform in a credential schema by adding or revoking issuers.
+A trust registry operator role an entity is granted by an ecosystem for a given credential schema for adding or revoking issuers.

 json schema